angular/components/src/material/schematics/ng-generate/theme-color/README.md

 tertiary color generated from Material based on the primary.
 * `neutralColor` - Color to use for app's neutral color palette.
 Defaults to neutral color generated from Material based on the primary.
+* `neutralVariantColor` - Color to use for app's neutral variant color palette.
+Defaults to neutral variant color generated from Material based on the primary.
+* `errorColor` - Color to use for app's error color palette.
+Defaults to error color generated from Material based on the other palettes.
 * `includeHighContrast` - Whether to define high contrast values for the custom colors in the generated file.
 For Sass files a mixin is defined, see the [high contrast override mixins section](#high-contrast-override-mixins) for more information.
 Defaults to false.